ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 values added by the Hub (the `server_frank`, and `accepted_timestamp`) were not modified by a follower provider, and that the `sender_uri` and `room_uri` match those provided by the sending client.
-The specific construction used is discussed in the Security Considerations in {{franking}}.
+The `franking_signature_ciphersuite` is the MLS cipher suite in use at the time the message is franked.
+It is used to insure that a frank contains the signature algorithm used to generate the `franking_integrity_signature` The specific construction used is discussed in the Security Considerations in {{franking}}.

-The Hub fans out the encrypted message (which includes the `franking_tag`), the `server_frank`, the `accepted_timestamp`, the room URI, and the `franking_integrity_signature`.
+The Hub fans out the encrypted message (which includes the `franking_tag`), the `server_frank`, the `accepted_timestamp`, the room URI, the `franking_signature_ciphersuite` and the `franking_integrity_signature`.
 Note that the `sender_uri` is encrypted in the application message, so the sender can remain anonymous with respect to follower providers.

 #### Receiver verification of frank

-When a client receives and decrypts an otherwise valid application message from a hub provider, the client looks for the existence of a frank (consisting of the `franking_tag` in the AAD, the `server_frank` and the `franking_integrity_signature`).
-If those fields are available, the client looks for the `franking_agent` application component in the GroupContext.
+When a client receives and decrypts an otherwise valid application message from a hub provider, the client looks for the existence of a frank (consisting of the `franking_tag` in the AAD, the `server_frank`, the `franking_signature_ciphersuite` and the `franking_integrity_signature`).
+If those fields are available, and the `franking_signature_ciphersuite` matches the MLS cipher suite in-use, the client looks for the `franking_agent` application component in the GroupContext.
 It verifies the domain name in the `franking_agent.credential` corresponds to the domain of the Hub, and extracts the `franking_signature_key`.

 Next it verifies the integrity of the `server_frank`, `accepted_timestamp`, `sender_uri`, and `room_uri` by calculating the `signed_content` and verifying